Jack Campbell (ice hockey): Toronto Maple Leafs

 On February 5, 2020, the Kings traded Campbell (alongside Kyle Clifford) to the Toronto Maple Leafs for Trevor Moore, a third-round pick in 2020, and a conditional third-round pick in 2021.
 He made his Maple Leafs debut on February 7, resulting in a 5–4 overtime win against the Anaheim Ducks.

 Initially acquired to strengthen team goaltending depth and serve as a backup to starting netminder Frederik Andersen, Campbell quickly emerged as a skilled goalie in Toronto and became the team's starter the following season, overtaking Andersen's role through strong play.
-Since arriving in Toronto, Campbell has experienced much success and become a fan favourite, setting several records and joining the league leaders in goaltending statistics.
+Following his arrival in Toronto, Campbell experienced much success and became a fan favourite, setting several records and joining the league leaders in goaltending statistics.
 On April 7, 2021, Campbell set a Maple Leafs record for consecutive wins by a goaltender, with 10.
 The previous franchise record of 9 was shared by Felix Potvin, Jacques Plante and John Ross Roach.
 He additionally tied the league record with Montreal Canadiens goalie Carey Price for consecutive wins to start a season, and later setting a new and final record of 11 in the following game on April 10, 2021, when the Leafs beat the Ottawa Senators 6–5.
 Campbell would remain the team's starter for the rest of the season, helping them qualify for the playoffs, where he would make his post-season debut.
-Despite strong play from the netminder, the team would lose in the opening round.
+Despite strong play from the netminder, the team would lose in the opening round, three games to four against the Montreal Canadiens.